 So many people tell the story after their holiday about how they wish they had either flown around the country or just visited key areas on the trip.

-A good example from a friend of mines first trip.
+A good example from a friend of mine's first trip.
 He spent 2 days in Bangkok, then took a bus to Pattaya for 4 days.
 He then took a taxi to Bangkok and an overnight train to Chaing Mai in the North. for 3 days.
-At this point he was already 11 days into his month trip.
+At this point, he was already 11 days into his month's trip.
 Trying to save money he took a train to the South travelling through Bangkok down to Surat Thani before getting a mini bus to Phuket.
 That journey took him 24 hours and he was exhausted on arriving in Phuket.
-He spent 3 days before again travelling by bus to Krabi and lastly a bus and then boat over to Koh Samui before heading back by train to Bangkok and then flew home.
+He spent 3 days before again travelling by bus to Krabi and lastly a bus and then boat over to Koh Samui before heading back by train to Bangkok and then flying home.
 He wasted so much time travelling around the country and used slow transport that it spoiled his holiday.

-Planning in advance will make your vacation so much better and I personally do not trust or like Thailand buses, mini buses, taxi drivers and slow trains.
+Planning in advance will make your vacation so much better and I personally do not trust or like Thailand buses, minibuses, taxi drivers and slow trains.
 Driving in Thailand is relatively easy and rental cars are very cheap.
 But the best way to travel is on internal flights which are so cheap, you can fly with a bit of planning for less than £25 from nearly anywhere to anywhere in Thailand.
-If I had to visit the same places as my friend I would have landed in Bangkok then flown to Chaing Mai, flown to Koh Samui via Bangkok then boat to Surat Thani, rented a car and driven around the south, Krabi, Phuket.
-Dropped the car at Phuket, flown to Bangkok and then the rest of the holiday in Pattaya to finish off.
-However I still recommend you visit less places on a trip giving you more time to actually take in the wonderful land of smiles.
+If I had to visit the same places as my friend I would have landed in Bangkok flown to Chaing Mai, flown to Koh Samui via Bangkok then boat to Surat Thani, rented a car and driven around the south, Krabi, Phuket.
+Dropped the car at Phuket, flew to Bangkok and then the rest of the holiday in Pattaya to finish off.
+However,I still recommend you visit fewer places on a trip giving you more time to actually take in the wonderful land of smiles.

 A nice video showing the roads around Phuket.